tanfwong/rfsoc_notes/_sources/ch4/arrays.md

 * By default, Vitis HLS automatically decides the type of memory to synthesize an array into as well as the suitable PL resource to implement the selected type of memory.
-For example, if the Vitis HLS infers that an array is ether read or written only once per iteration in a loop, then it synthesizes the array as a single-port RAM (`RAM_1P`), and if the array size is small, Vitis HLS (actually Vivado) implements the single-port RAM will be implemented using CLBs in the PL.
-We may override Vitis HLS by using the bind-storage pragma.
+For example, if the Vitis HLS infers that an array is either read or written only once per iteration in a loop, then it synthesizes the array as a single-port RAM (`RAM_1P`), and if the array size is small, the single-port RAM will be implemented using CLBs in the PL.
+We may override the implementation choice of Vitis HLS by using the bind-storage pragma.

-* Array arguments of the top-level function in a DSP kernel are mapped according to {numref}`top_func_args` and will be discussed in a later section.
+* Array arguments of the top-level function in a DSP kernel are mapped according to {numref}`top_func_args` and will be discussed in {numref}`sec:kernel_intf`.

 ## Array Access Performance
-* Let us recall the simple  loop-unrolling example in {numref}`sec:loop_unroll`:
+* Let us revsist the simple  loop-unrolling example in {numref}`sec:loop_unroll`:
   ```c++
   int acc = 0;
   int x[10];